 Unfortunately, "Door-Knob" prayers, as I call them, don't do the job when we need to reach down and have our well filled in order to handle what life throws at us.
 The reason I say this is that I know what I'm talking about for way too often in my past I've tried to get by with "Door-Knob" prayers spoken in the rush of the moment.

-One of my favorite texts is tucked away in the Old Testament book of Lamentations.
-In chapter 3, Jeremiah traces all the past problems that have come his way, "And I said ‘my strength and my hope is perished from the Lord; remembering mine affliction and my misery, the wormwood and the gall.'"
+One of my favorite texts is found tucked away in the Old Testament book of Lamentations.
+In chapter 3, Jeremiah traces all the past problems that have come his way, "And I said 'my strength and my hope is perished from the Lord; remembering mine affliction and my misery, the wormwood and the gall."
 Sounds awful.
 Poor man!
 Life was horrible!
 But then something happened to Jeremiah.
 "My soul hath them still in remembrance, and is humbled in me.
 This I recall to my mind therefore have I hope.
 It is of the Lord's mercies that we are not consumed because His compassions fail not.
 They are new every morning: great is Thy faithfulness.
 The Lord is my portion saith my soul: therefore will I hope in Him.
-The Lord is good unto them that wait for Him, to the soul that seeketh Him" (Lamentations 3: 18-25 K.J.V.).
+The Lord is good unto them that wait for Him, to the soul that seeketh Him" (Lamentations 3:18-26).

-God promises His blessings are new every morning and if we seek Him, He is good to us.
+God promises His blessings are new every morning and that if we seek Him, He is good to us.
 So I ask you, is there any reason you can think of that would keep you from daily reminding yourself audibly of the way God has led you in the past?